The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Results

-For this test, we require a data covariance matrix for the Uchuu mock data.
-As there is only one realization of the Uchuu simulation, we use the GLAM Particle-Mesh simulations \citep{KlypinPrada2018} for this purpose, which have many independent realizations; we use 986 boxes for our covariance estimate.
-These are all at the same cosmology; we consider the covariance of the fractional differences from the mean for each statistic.
-The GLAM boxes have a volume of $(1 \, \hGpc)^3$, so we rescale the covariance matrix for the Uchuu mock volume.
-We use the emulator covariance matrix $ \cov{emu}$ described in \S\ref{sec:cov}, and add this to the data covariance to obtain to the final covariance matrix we use in the likelihood function.
+For this test, we require a data covariance matrix for the UNIT mock data, and we use the GLAM Particle-Mesh simulations \citep{KlypinPrada2018} for this purpose.
+These have many independent realizations; we use 986 boxes for our covariance estimate.
+They are all at the same cosmology; we consider the covariance of the fractional differences from the mean for each statistic.
+The GLAM boxes have a volume of $(1 \, \hGpc)^3$, so we rescale the covariance matrix for the effective UNIT volume.
+We use the emulator covariance matrix $ \cov{emu}$ described in \S\ref{sec:cov}, add this to the data covariance, and then perform a Gaussian smoothing on this total covariance matrix to obtain the final covariance we use in the likelihood function.